weareantenna/kanarie/README.md

 COPY ./<your-directory-with-files-here> /code/public
 COPY ./docker/kanarie/default.conf /etc/nginx/conf.d/default.conf
 ```
-For nginx containers, you also want to replace the default.conf file with your own, for static websites, it can look a little something like this:
+For nginx containers, you also want to replace the default.conf file with your own.
+For static websites, it can look a little something like this:
 ```
 # docker/<project-name>/default.conf
 server {